Despite these attempts, I never established a habit of regular journaling.

 Ok, let's kick this off!

 The Five Minute Journal app is based off the bestselling physical journal.
-In the morning you receive specific prompts on your iPhone/Android like:
+In the morning you receive specific prompts on your iPhone/iPad or Android such as:

 Then in the evening, you can answer questions like: